michael-gann/splitwise-clone/README.md

   <h3 align="center">Splitease</h3>

   <p align="center">
   Splitease (a clone of <a href"https://www.splitwise.com/">Splitwise</a>) is an app that allows you to keep track of expenses with friends.
 One person can pay for dinner or a night out and then add friends to an expense to keep track of who owes who money.
+You can also take a look at past expenses and see the breakdown of other people who are part of that transaction with you, as well as comment on a transaction you are involved in.
+You can also take a look at recent activity to get a quick look at what expenses others say you are involved in.
     <br />
     <!-- <a href="https://github.com/michael-gann/buttery"><strong>Explore the docs »</strong></a> -->
     <br />